 The Bank has permission not to calculate the risk capital requirement for debt and equity exposures for the trading book.
 The conditions for maintaining the permit are set out in Art.
-94 of the Regulation (EU) 575/2013 and approved by the Bank's Trading Portfolio Policy, which sets out requirements for regular monitoring of conditions.
+94 of the Regulation (EU) No. 575/2013.

-During the reporting period, the capital requirement for the trading book counterparty credit risk was calculated in accordance with the requirements of Part Three, Chapter 6, Section 4 of the Regulation (EU) No 575/2013.
+During the reporting period, the capital requirement for the trading book counterparty credit risk was calculated in accordance with the requirements of Part Three, Chapter 6, Section 4 of the Regulation (EU) No. 575/2013.
 For the calculation of the exposure value, the Bank applied the original exposure method in accordance with Art.
-275 of the Regulation 575/2013.
+275 of the Regulation (EU) No. 575/2013.

-The Bank calculates the non-trading book and trading book foreign currency risk capital requirement according to provisions of the Part Three Title IV Chapter 3 of the Regulation (EU) No 575/2013.
+The Bank calculates the non-trading book and trading book foreign currency risk capital requirement according to provisions of the Part Three Title IV Chapter 3 of the Regulation (EU) No. 575/2013.